egberts/egberts.github.io-src/content/articles/bind9-systemd.md

 To do systemd-multi-instance of multi-daemon split-horizon, systemd needs to use these different-horizon configuration files.
 Hardcoding in an unit service file for each Bind9 instance seems like a folly.

-Systemd came to the rescue by providing a mechanism for unit templating, thus reducing repetitve hardcoding of instamce names.
+Systemd came to the rescue by providing a mechanism for unit templating, thus reducing repetitve hardcoding of instance names.
 Our current unit file for Bind9 is `bind9.service`.  our new templating unit files are denoted by '@' symbol in its template filename as in `bind9@.service`.

 New systemd unit template file for Bind9 is now: